swiftlang/swift-org-website/documentation/cxx-interop/index.md

 in Swift, as such use is not
 associated with its owning container which can get destroyed while the iterator is still in use.
-Instead of relying on C++ iterators, Swift attempts to automatically conform C++ container types to protocols that:
+Instead of relying on C++ iterators, Swift automatically conforms some C++ container types to protocols that:

 - Allow safe access to the underlying container in Swift using standard Swift APIs.